 The “Beta exam” experience is very different from the “standard” one: 85 questions and 4 hours long – that is, 20 questions and one more hour – a really intense experience.
-I recommend taking a 5-minute break – in the centers they are allowed – since after the third hour it is very difficult to stay focused.
+I recommend taking a 5-minute break – in the centres, they are allowed – since after the third hour it is challenging to stay focused.

 Prerequisites and recommendations

-I will not repeat the information that is already available on the AWS website; instead, I am going to give my personal recommendations and observations, as I consider the Learning Path that AWS suggests to be somewhat light for the current level of the exam.
+I will not repeat the information that is already available on the AWS website; instead, I am going to give my personal recommendations and observations, as I consider the Learning Path that AWS suggests being somewhat light for the current level of the exam.

 - AWS experience at the architectural level.
 The exam is largely focused on advanced architecture solution – 5 pillars – and to a lesser extent on development, which is present mainly in services such as Kinesis and Glue.
-I recommend being in possession of the AWS Architect Solutions Pro certification or alternatively the AWS Architect Associate + AWS Security Specialty.
+I recommend owning the AWS Architect Solutions Pro certification or the AWS Architect Associate + AWS Security Specialty.

-- Advanced AWS security experience. it is a complete domain of the exam, but can be found – cross domain – in many questions.
-If you are in possession of the AWS Architect Solutions Pro, general security knowledge may be sufficient – not the specific certification knowledge for each service.
+- Advanced AWS security experience.
+It is a complete domain of the exam but can be found – cross-domain – in many questions.
+If you own the AWS Architect Solutions Pro, general security knowledge may be sufficient – not the specific certification knowledge for each service.
 Otherwise, the AWS Security Specialty is a good option, or equivalent knowledge in certain services – that I will indicate later on.

 - Analytics knowledge.
 Otherwise, I´d recommend studying books such as “Data Analytics with Hadoop” – O’Reilly 2016, or taking the courses indicated in the AWS Learning Path.
 Likewise, carry out laboratories or pet projects to obtain some practical experience.